Unit 15: Final Exam

 - For extra credit please suggest to your instructor a relevant video for this unit of the course.
 Send the title of the video, the url and a brief explanation of why you find the video interesting and applicable to the material that is being studied in this unit.

-Congratulations on your successful completion of HIS 111!
-We
+Congratulations on your successful

 - For extra credit of a maximum of 25 points, write a short paragraph in which you explain why you think it is important to study history (check these two links for more information, Historians and Why we study history).